-DA XUAN CLASSES
+DA XUAN BASICS

+After time, the basic foundation of qualities is created and a practitioner becomes able to express these qualities in a more personalized manner.
 Long term practitioners start to take on a style that is unique to them and so can each look very different to the outside viewer, but the underlying qualities are always present.

 The qualities we establish in the beginning are:

-– Grounding: This quite simply means being difficult to push over and more capable of holding your ground against incoming force.
+– Grounding: This quite simply means being difficult to push over and more capable of holding your position against incoming force.
 Developing your grounding aids in building self-confidence and capacity to confront difficulties in life.

-– Coordination: Knowing where your body and joints are in space, being able to clearly feel which direction they are moving in and being able to move each part in harmony with the centre are all capacities which are trained to develop the coordination as a whole.
+– Coordination: Knowing where your body and joints are in space, being able to clearly feel which direction they are moving in and being able to move each part in harmony with the center are all capacities which are trained to develop the coordination as a whole.

 – Relaxation: All of the above qualities contribute to an increasingly more deeply relaxed experience of the body in general and also within expressions of power and strength.
 This is quite a magical feeling that is rarely seen in other methods of physical training, and obviously has huge implications in dealing with our hyper stressed modern world.

 There is a very clear connection between breathing and emotions, particularly stress.
 Nothing brings a greater relaxation than breathing, and nothing brings more energy than breathing.
-It is at the centre of everything we do in our practice and in our lives.
+It is at the center of everything we do in our practice and in our lives.